 What will your retirement be like in Corfu?

 The most important question must be – how do I want to live when I retire?

-When you move to a new home you haven’t always got a group of friends on tap, so it is always a concern of how to meet new people who will become your new friends, and part of your social life.
+When you move to a new country it is always a worry: how to make new friends?
+Where do you even start?
 No worries on this score!
-Activities are readily available – every area has its own interest groups, from walking to music, poetry to sewing, pottery to baking – practically every interest is represented so it is easy to meet people with whom you will have plenty in common.
+In Corfu, activities are readily available.
+Every area has its own interest groups, from walking to music, poetry to sewing, pottery to baking.
+Practically every interest is represented so it is easy to meet people with whom you will have plenty in common.

 From walking to music, poetry to sewing, pottery to baking, practically every interest is represented

-There are also many charitable groups who are highly involved with the local community, and, without the local overseas community, many of these struggle to survive let alone to be effective so the helpers are incredibly appreciated.
+There are also many charitable groups who are highly involved with the local community.
+Indeed, without the local overseas community, many of these would struggle to survive.
+International volunteers are incredibly appreciated.

-Sporting activities are high on the agenda….in summer swimming, sailing, diving and even the onset of winter needn’t necessarily limit these activities – then add on walking, (now that the weather is cooler), riding, golf, tennis and the list continues to expand.
+Sporting activities are high on the agenda too.
+In summer it’s all about swimming, sailing and diving.
+Even the onset of winter needn’t necessarily limit these activities.
+Outside of high summer walking is most popular, as well as bicycle and horse riding, golf and tennis.
 The average sea temperature rarely dips below 14 degrees so many people swim all year round.

 How is the weather?